OutSquareCapital/pychain/README.md

     .map(
         lambda x: f"index: {x[0]}, value: {x[1]}"
     )
-    .convert_to.list()  # Computation only happens here!
+    .to_list()  # Computation only happens here!
 Otherwise it's simply a list of functions, a range, and pychain objects (py classes with slots, or cython class)
 )

 ['index: 0, value: 16',